alex-courtis/way-displays/README.md

 <details><summary>MODE</summary><br>

-Caveat: selecting some modes may result in an unusable (blank screen or powered off) monitor.
+*Caveat:* selecting some modes may result in an unusable (blank screen or powered off) monitor.
 Try a different mode if this happens.

+If the specified mode cannot be found or activated, `way-displays` will fall back to the preferred mode, then the highest available resolution / refresh.

 Resolution with highest refresh:
 ```yaml